Tištín

 Tištín is a market town in Prostějov District in the Olomouc Region of the Czech Republic.
 It has about 500 inhabitants.

 Etymology

 The oldest written form of the name is Ciesczyn.
 The name was derived from the personal name Částa and by gradual distortion it evolved into Tištín.

 Geography

 Tištín is located about 18 km south of Prostějov and 31 km south of Olomouc.
 It lies in an agricultural landscape in the Litenčice Hills.
 The Tištinka Stream flows through the market town.

 History

 The first written mention of Tištín is in a donation deed of King John of Bohemia from 1327.
 It 1390, Tištín was already referred to as a market town.
 During the Thirty Years' War, Tištín was badly damaged and depopulated.
-It became a village again, but in 1676, it was again promoted to a market town.
+It became again a village, but in 1676, it was again promoted to a market town.

 Transport

 The D1 motorway from Brno to Ostrava runs along the northern municipal border.